-InTown Suites Management Inc. ("InTown") is committed to protecting the information in its care.
+J.McLaughlin recognizes the importance of securing and safeguarding the personal information we maintain.
 This notice provides you with a description of a recent cybersecurity incident, our response, details of your personal information involved, and steps you may consider taking in response.